Replacing a data source

 When you replace a data source (e.g., from a local file data source to a source file in the library), the data loading behavior will be switched to the default setting for the selected type of source.
 In most cases, the data loading behavior can be changed by clicking on the bottom part of the source node in the source view, should the new default not be what you wanted.

-In the source view of the expanded data panel, locate the node that represents the data source you want to replace and click on it.
+In the data canvas, locate the node that represents the data source you want to replace and click on it.

-Details about the selected node are shown in the bottom left part of the source view.
+Details about the selected node are shown in the bottom left part of the data canvas.

-- Locate the 'Loaded data' step and click on the arrow button, .
+- Locate the 'Loaded data' step and click Replace data source .

-- Choose the new data and close all dialogs.
+- Choose the new data and close all dialogs and flyouts.

 When a data source is replaced, Spotfire attempts to keep any existing transformations on the data source, if this is possible.If you select a new data source that does not support transformations directly on the data source, the transformations will still be kept, but they will be moved to a separate group in the data source history.

-Example: Switching from a local data source to a Salesforce.com connection
+Example: Switching from a local data source to a Salesforce connection

 In this example, someone has configured an analysis with good visualizations using local data from Excel, and you want to replace the data with fresh data using your Salesforce account.

-Select the new data by choosing the type of source (Salesforce.com), logging in, and browsing to the interesting data.
-See Creating a new analysis from Salesforce.com data for details.
+In the Files and data flyout, select the new data by creating a new connection or using a predefined connection to the new data source (Salesforce), logging in, and browsing to the interesting data.
+See Creating a new analysis from Salesforce data for details.

 Click OK to load the new data.